| by

 President from gaining the intelligence he believes

 necessary to prevent attacks upon the United States."
+Finally, the authors of

 this document invoke the "superior orders" doctrine (made famous